Projects per year

 Most recently, Marc won the prestigious Leverhulme Trust Early Career Fellowship and rejoined the Dept. of Pure & Applied Chemistry at Strathclyde to begin his independent career.
 Marc’s current position is supported by GlaxoSmithKline, and he is thus the first Strathclyde-GSK Early Career Academic.
 In 2018, Marc was selected to participate in the Scottish Crucible leadership and development program.
 Since late 2018, Marc has been the co-founder and managing director of Pre-Site Safety Ltd.

-Our emerging multidisciplinary research team focuses on the data-driven understanding of chemical reactions.
+Our emerging multidisciplinary research team focuses on the data-driven understanding of process chemistry.
 We combine structured experimental data with computational modeling and informatics to build a predicitive overview of industrially-relevant chemical processes.

 Current interests include: